DataDog/hiring-engineers/answers.md

 @email@provider.com
 ```

-Here was the email for that.
+Here was an email alerting me that my_metric has exceeded the warning threshold.

 ![](img/4_2.PNG?raw=true)

+Downtime can be setup by navigating the sidebar like this: Monitors -> Manage Downtime.
 These were my options for setting up a monitor to mute alerts from 7 PM to 9 AM.

 ![](img/4_3.PNG?raw=true)

-Here was the email for that.
+Here was an email for that.

 ![](img/4_4.PNG?raw=true)